-In the dynamic universe of SEO, every detail counts to improve the visibility and performance of your website in search engines.
+In the dynamic universe of SEO, every detail matters to improve your website's visibility and performance in search engines.
 One of the most powerful and often underutilized tools is Schema Markup.
-This article explores what Schema Markup is, how it works and how it can be implemented to optimize your SEO
+This article explores what Schema Markup is, how it works, and how it can be implemented to optimize your SEO.

-Schema Markup is a code that you add to your website to help search engines better understand the content of your page.
-Developed by Schema.org, a collaboration between Google, Bing, Yahoo and Yandex, Schema Markup uses a structured data language that provides additional context about the content of your website
+Schema Markup is a code you add to your website to help search engines better understand your page's content.
+Developed by Schema.org, a collaboration between Google, Bing, Yahoo, and Yandex, Schema Markup uses a structured data language that provides additional context about your website's content.

-Schema Markup works as an annotation for search engines, providing specific information about the page content.
-For example, if you have a page about an event, Schema Markup can include details such as the date, hour, local and event organizer.
-These structured data help search engines display more accurate and rich information in search results, how rich snippets and knowledge graphs
+Schema Markup functions as a annotation for search engines, providing specific information about the page content.
+For example, if you have a page about an event, Schema Markup can include details such as the date, time, location, and organizer of the event.
+These structured data help search engines display more accurate and rich information in search results, such as rich snippets and knowledge graphs.

 Benefits of Schema Markup for SEO